LATEST NEWS

 NHS Blood Donations

-Dates so far are:
+Dates confirmed so far are:

 Monday 25th August 8.40am - 5pm

-NHS Eye Screening
+NHS Diabetic Eye Screening

 For your information

-Football Fun Factory coming to the Village Hall
+Football Fun Factory at the Village Hall

-Thursday 27th February 2025 sees the arrival of Jack Stevenson's Football Fun Factory at the Village Hall.
-Sessions will run on Thursdays (during term time) from 9am to 9.45am.
+Thursday 27th February 2025 saw the arrival of Jack Stevenson's Football Fun Factory at the Village Hall.
+Sessions run on Thursdays (during term time) from 9am to 9.45am.
 The sessions are for toddlers aged 18 months to 5 years.
-Jack's offering a three week free trial too, so go to https://booking.thefootballfunfactory.co.uk/event/3132. to book

 New Entrance Doors Installed